zhihanyang2022/bd3lms/README.md

 ### Checkpoints

 We have uploaded BD3-LMs trained on OpenWebText using block sizes 4, 8, 16 for 1M training steps to HuggingFace 🤗:
 [kuleshov-group/bd3-lms](https://huggingface.co/collections/kuleshov-group/bd3-lms-67be95f81b96b15fec50d53f) BD3-LMs are finetuned from an MDLM checkpoint trained on OpenWebText for 850K gradient updates.
-We release the pretraining checkpoint in this [Google Drive folder](https://drive.google.com/drive/folders/1Vm4YZBX7bzVuHhIbkY1RHTUsf8v71oew?usp=sharing).
+We release the pretraining checkpoint on HuggingFace: [kuleshov-group/bd3lm-owt-block_size1024-pretrain](https://huggingface.co/kuleshov-group/bd3lm-owt-block_size1024-pretrain)

 The MDLM baseline is also found on the HuggingFace:
 [kuleshov-group/mdlm-owt](https://huggingface.co/kuleshov-group/mdlm-owt).
 The AR and SEDD baselines trained on OpenWebText in this [Google Drive folder](https://drive.google.com/drive/folders/16LuuptK7Xfk-vzhQYZBZ0SA-B-BFluau?usp=sharing).

-For arbitrary-length sequence generation, we compare with AR, MDLM (supported as an inference-only technique and does not feature a training objective), and SSD-LM.
+For arbitrary-length sequence generation, we compare with AR, SEDD, and MDLM (supported as an inference-only technique and does not feature a training objective), and SSD-LM.
 In order to generate sequences longer than the training context size (fixed at 1024 tokens for OWT), we retrained AR and MDLM from Sahoo et. al without artificially injecting BOS/EOS tokens in the context.
-We also provide these checkpoints in this [Google Drive folder](https://drive.google.com/drive/folders/1Vm4YZBX7bzVuHhIbkY1RHTUsf8v71oew?usp=sharing).
+We also provide these checkpoints on HuggingFace: [kuleshov-group/mdlm-noeos-owt](https://huggingface.co/kuleshov-group/mdlm-noeos-owt), [kuleshov-group/sedd-noeos-owt](https://huggingface.co/kuleshov-group/sedd-noeos-owt), [kuleshov-group/ar-noeos-owt](https://huggingface.co/kuleshov-group/ar-noeos-owt).

 ## Reproducing Experiments